 Marram roots extend further into dunes than those of native grasses.
 The result of this is that when Marram-infested dunes are eroded by storm waves, large steep gouges are taken from the dune leaving it even more susceptible to further erosion.

 If you live near a beachbreak think about the last time a large storm swell hit and how it cut into the dunes.
 Did you have to clamber down vertical metres of dune to get to sea level?
 If so, there's a very good chance it was caused by Marram grass or its close cousin Sea Wheatgrass.

 While Marram grass is very effective in protecting coastal property, its use has a negative effect on the surf.
 Steeper dunes and beach profiles cause backwash and wobble as energy from receding waves pushes back out to sea.
-The most obvious example of this is Curl Curl on Sydney's Northern Beaches, though all beaches with Marram are affected to some degree.
+An obvious example of this, at least in Sydney, is Curl Curl on the Northern Beaches, though all beaches with Marram are affected to some degree.

 Studies along Manawatu Beach in New Zealand found that foredunes formed with Marram grass have heights over 6 metres and slopes up to 28 degrees, while dunes formed with native grass were only 0.5m in height and had slopes of just 14 degrees.

 Aside from backwash energy, there are other side-effects from Marram grass.

 The establishment of taller dunes also locks in sand and vegetation creating permanence in a zone that has for millenia been in flux.
 Recently there has been consternation from surfers at North Narrabeen where Birdwood Dune has built up to an unprecedented height.
 Similar worries have been expressed at Woonona near Wollongong, where the local dune is now heavily vegetated.
 The sand contained in both those dunes, and many others around the coast, should be moving between the beach and the surf zone.

 The result is an abundance of sand above the high tide mark and less sand below it - read: deeper sand banks.